mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 # 2. Local: Push your new app to heroku

-Now that you verified everything locally it's time to push your Rails app to heroku ...
+Now that you verified everything locally it's time to push your Rails app to heroku - again, see resources like if you get stuck  ...

 # 3. Setup a custom domain for your Heroku app & enable wildcard subdomains